react-flow

 }}

-Now you could use the new type special
+Now you could use the new type `special` for an edge.

 There is an implementation of a custom edge in the [edges example](/example/src/Edges/index.js).